Batman: The Telltale Series: Plot

 Whilst confronting Falcone on his family's criminal ties, Bruce witnesses his murder at the hands of a drugged officer, Renee Montoya.
 Based on her testimony upon recovering from the injection, Batman deduces that Penguin was responsible for the shootout at the docks and the assassination, having synthesized the stolen chemicals.
-After discovering that Cobblepot intends to murder Catwoman for failing her assignment, Bruce aids her escape.
+After discovering that Penguin intends to murder Catwoman for failing her assignment, Bruce aids her escape.
 Stealing a phone from one of Selina's attackers, Bruce discovers that Hill has also been involved with Penguin and confronts him on the information.
-Under interrogation, Hill reveals to have leaked information about Falcone and the Waynes to Cobblepot and his organization, the Children of Arkham, to hold off their plans to attack him.
+Under interrogation, Hill reveals to have leaked information about Falcone and the Waynes to Penguin and his organization, the Children of Arkham, to hold off their plans to attack him.
 He also reveals that he and Wayne had used Arkham Asylum, an ailing mental institution, to get rid of people privy to their activities.

 When Penguin and the Children of Arkham attack the Mayoral debate, Batman is forced to make an alliance with Catwoman to stop them.
-During the attack, Cobblepot unveils their leader, Lady Arkham, injects Dent and Hill with the drug, and unveils evidence of Thomas Wayne committing his mother to Arkham.
-The Children of Arkham escape, releasing a list of names of people committed by Wayne to Arkham unlawfully, killing Hill, and disfiguring Dent if the player chose not to intervene.
+During the attack, Penguin unveils their leader, Lady Arkham, injects Dent and Hill with the drug, and unveils evidence of Thomas Wayne committing his mother to Arkham.
+The Children of Arkham escape, releasing a list of names of people committed by Thomas to Arkham unlawfully, killing Hill, and disfiguring Harvey if the player chose not to intervene.
 With the GCPD struggling against the Children of Arkham, Gordon calls an alliance with Batman.
 Harvey is also sworn in as the new mayor but begins to exhibit signs of an aggressive split personality.
-Due to the allegations, Bruce is forced to step down as CEO of Wayne Enterprises, with Cobblepot replacing his position.
+Due to the allegations, Bruce is forced to step down as CEO of Wayne Enterprises, with Penguin replacing his position.
 Through Vale, Batman learns the Children of Arkham are operating out of a Sky Train Depot and stops a planned attack.
 During this, he is injured while fighting Lady Arkham.
 While staying at Selina's apartment to recover, Harvey discovers them and, believing them to be romantically tied, relinquishes control to his split-personality, "Two-Face".
 At a press conference announcing his resignation, Bruce is injected with the drug by Vale, who reveals herself to be Lady Arkham.
-Using the drug's influence, she goads him into attacking Cobblepot.
+Using the drug's influence, she goads him into attacking Penguin.